THUYimingLi/backdoor-learning-resources/README.md

 ## News
-* 2022/25/05: I slightly change the format of this repo by placing conference papers before journal papers.
+* 2022/25/05: I slightly change the repo format by placing conference papers before journal papers.
 Specifically, in the same year, please place the conference paper before the journal paper, as journals are usually submitted a long time ago and therefore have some lag.
 * 2022/12/05: I add three ECCV'22 papers.
 All papers for this conference should have been included now.
 * 2022/12/01: I am deeply sorry that I have recently suspended the reading of related papers and the updates of this Repo, due to some personal issues such as job hunting and sickness.
 I will restart the update as soon as possible.
 * 2022/10/06: I add a new Applied Intelligence paper [Agent Manipulator: Stealthy Strategy Attacks on Deep